Birds and Bees for Dads – Explaining the Facts of Life

 Sex, Sex, Sex

 Darn media!
-You thought you’d get through a few more years of parenting before having to confront the unspeakable of unspeakables with your young son or daughter, or you hoped they’’d go to mom, perhaps, so she could brief your child on how babies are made and where they come from as you happily mow the lawn, but no such luck!
-But what did you expect?
+You thought you’d get through a few more years of parenting before having to confront the unspeakable with your young son or daughter.
+Or perhaps you hoped they’d go to mom so she could brief your child on how babies are made and where they come from while you happily mow the lawn.
+But no such luck!
+What did you expect?

 The world seems to revolve around sex.